 The testicles start to make and store sperm from puberty onwards.
 This process is controlled by hormones that are produced by the pituitary gland and testicles.
 The testicles make the hormone testosterone.
 This hormone is also important for sex drive and getting an erection.

 To start a pregnancy, you will ejaculate during vaginal sex.
 The fluid you ejaculate is called semen.
 Semen is mostly made up of fluid from the prostate gland.
 It also contains sperm from the testicles.
 If one of the sperm reaches the woman's egg, the egg may be fertilised which will start a pregnancy.
 Some people have difficulty starting a pregnancy in this way and may need fertility treatment to help them.

 Doctors may not be able to predict how your fertility will be affected.
 But your planned treatment can help give an idea of your individual risk.
 Sometimes, it may be possible to reduce the effects of treatment on your fertility.

 Treatments can affect your fertility in different ways.
 They can:

 - cause problems with erections or ejaculation

 - affect hormone (testosterone) production.

-In some situations, it may be possible to choose a chemotherapy treatment that is less likely to affect your fertility.
-Your cancer doctor will explain if this is an option for you.
+Sometimes it may be possible to choose a chemotherapy treatment that is less likely to affect your fertility.
+Your cancer doctor will tell you if this is an option for you.

-Radiotherapy treats cancer by using high-energy rays to destroy cancer cells.
+Radiotherapy uses high-energy rays to destroy cancer cells.
 It can cause fertility problems by:

 - affecting sperm production